Getting Around

 Please note that depending on the weather and river conditions, the boat may not run.

-You can also take a ferry from Miyajima-guchi to Miyajima, which costs 180 yen each way.
+You can also take a ferry from Miyajima-guchi to Miyajima, which costs 200 yen each way (NOT including the Miyajima Visitation Tax introduced on October 1st, 2023).

-If you are cycling along the Shimanami Kaido, it is popular to take a ferry from Onomichi to Mukojima, which costs 100 yen each way and takes about 10 minutes.
+If you are cycling along the Shimanami Kaido, it is popular to take a ferry from mainland Onomichi to Mukaishima, which costs 100 yen each way and takes about 10 minutes.

 There are many opportunities to use a boat when sightseeing in Hiroshima, so why not take some time to enjoy the scenery from the water?